- Drug Court

 - Must be willing and capable of participating in the program

-- A sentence of 3 years to 10 years
+- A sentence of no less than 11/29 and no more than 10 years

 - Anyone convicted of a violent offense (including but not limited to, assault, robbery and arson of a dwelling)